soundpress/RulesOfNYC/docs/c01/index.rst

 (p) Suction tanks.
 Suction tanks shall be of at least 5000 gallons effective water capacity reserved for fire pump use exclusively and shall be constructed of steel or reinforced concrete, located in the cellar, or in the basement or lowest story if there is no cellar under the building.
 The Fire Commissioner may permit suction tanks to be located in a separate enclosure or building provided they are accessible and in his judgment such location will be more practicable.
 Suction tanks shall be fed by a connection at least 3 inches in diameter taken direct from the public street main.
 The supply shall enter the suction tank above the top or through the side near the top of the tank and shall be controlled by a bronze ball cock and copper float.

 (q) Pressure tanks.
 Pressure tanks shall contain the quantities of water as specified for gravity tanks, but in no case may a tank have a capacity in excess of 9,000 gallons.
 Pressure tanks shall be located in the top story or penthouse and shall be properly protected against freezing.
 The tank shall be kept two-thirds full of water under a pressure of 30 lbs. per square inch and shall be so located and proportioned that a pressure of not less than 15 lbs. per square inch will be available at the hose outlet in the highest story.
 The air compressor shall be of sufficient capacity to increase the air pressure at an average of one pound in two minutes in each pressure tank.
-The connection to riser or risers, the emergency drain and the means of access to tank shall be as required for gravity tank in § 10-03(l).
+The connection to riser or risers, the emergency drain and the means of access to tank shall be as required for gravity tank in 2 RCNY § 10-03(l).
 Pressure and water level gauges shall be required.
 The means of supplying water shall be as required for gravity tanks except that filling must be done without reducing the pressure in the tank.

 (r) Support for tanks.
 Tanks of more than 500 gallons capacity hereafter placed in or on any building shall be supported on masonry, reinforced concrete or steel construction of sufficient strength and carried to a proper foundation as provided for in § 428 of Chapter 5 of the Code of Ordinances.